ga-wdi-lessons/mongoose-intro/readme.md

   ...
   username: {
     type: String,
-    trim: true,
     unique: true,
     required: true
   }
 });

 ```
->This will validate the existence of the username field when saving the document, thus preventing the saving of any document that doesn't contain that field.
+>This will validate the existence and uniqueness of the username field when saving the document, thus preventing the saving of any document that doesn't contain that field.

 * `match`: type based validator for strings, placed in your fields for you schemas